What is Crew Endurance Management?

 CEMS Demonstration Project, Report to Congress Under the Coast Guard Authorization Act of 2004, Congress directed the Coast Guard to report on the results of a demonstration project involving the implementation of CEMS on towing vessels.
 The purpose of the demonstration project was to show that CEMS is feasible, effective and sustainable.
 The project was completed in the Summer of 2005 and subsequently delivered to Congress on March 29, 2006.

 These tools are distributed to those individuals attending Crew Endurance Coaches Training for use in education and risk assessment efforts:

-Decision Support Software.
-(DSS) CEM implementation tool that enables maritime operators to assess 15 Crew Endurance Risk Factors and subsequently develop crew endurance plans to address those areas needing improvement.
+Decision Support Tool (DST).
+CEM implementation tool that enables maritime operators to assess 15 Crew Endurance Risk Factors and subsequently develop crew endurance plans to address those areas needing improvement.